phildc/100-days-of-code/log.md

 ### Day 0: December 17, 2019

 **Today's Progress**: Completed the Workshop Onboarding section.
-This included installing Chrome (Canary) and VSCode, aloing with the "Open in Default Browser" extension.
+This included installing Chrome and VSCode, along with the "Open in Default Browser" extension.
 Also completed the Pre-Assessment Quiz with a score of 72%.
 Read the Overview of Chapter One.

 **Thoughts:** I've recently started coding and after exploring many different resources and ways of learning, I've chosen to work through The HTML and CSS Workshop from Packt.